ShMcK/coderoad-redux-js/tutorial/07/index.md

 For simplicity in this example, we'll try putting our files together by function.

-+ create a folder in your base directory called "pokemon" and add a file inside called "index.js"
++ create a new folder in your "src" directory called "pokemon" and add a file inside called "index.js"
 @test('07/01')
 @hint('create a file in "src/pokemon/index.js"')